aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Windows/windows-server-2016-with-vscode/README.md

 ## Walkthrough

-1. Upload the ```windows-server-2016-with-vscode.yml``` template to CloudFormation, and watch the stack build.
-Expect it to take approximately 30 minutes to complete.
+The stack should take approximately 30 minutes to complete.

+1. Upload the ```windows-server-2016-with-vscode.yml``` template to CloudFormation.
+2. You will see a checkbox informing you that the stack creates IAM resources, read and check the box.
+3. Watch the stack build.
-2. The AWS::ImageBuilder::Image resource ```WindowServer2016WithVisualStudioCode``` will show ```CREATE_IN_PROGRESS``` while the image is being created, and will later show ```CREATE_COMPLETE``` once it is done.
+4. Note the AWS::ImageBuilder::Image resource ```WindowServer2016WithVisualStudioCode``` will show ```CREATE_IN_PROGRESS``` while the image is being created, and will later show ```CREATE_COMPLETE``` once it is done.

+## Troubleshooting

+While the stack is building, you will see an EC2 instance running which is the build instance.
+There will also be AWS Systems Manager (SSM) Automation runningm, you can watch this automation to see the steps EC2 Image Builder is taking to build your image.

+If the stack fails, check the CloudFormation events which should include a description of any failed resources.

 ## Cleanup

+To delete the resources created by the stack:

+1. Delete the contents of the S3 bucket created by the stack (if the bucket is not empty, the stack delete will fail).
+To keep the bucket, add ```retain``` to the bucket's CloudFormation.
-1. To delete the resources created by the stack, you can delete the stack in the CloudFormation console, or using the CLI/SDK.
+2. Delete the stack in the CloudFormation console, or using the CLI/SDK.
-2. For any AMIs created by the stack, you'll need to delete those by using the EC2 console, CLI, or SDK (Deleting the CloudFormation stack will NOT delete the AMIs created by the stack).
+3. For any AMIs created by the stack, you'll need to delete those by using the EC2 console, CLI, or SDK (Deleting the CloudFormation stack will NOT delete the AMIs created by the stack).